Dissociative identity disorder: Signs and symptoms

-Around half of people with DID have fewer than 10 identities and most have fewer than 100; although as many as 4,500 have been reported.
-The average number of identities has increased over the past few decades, from two or three to now an average of approximately 16.
-However, it is unclear whether this is due to an actual increase in identities, or simply that the psychiatric community has become more accepting of a high number of compartmentalized memory components.
+Around half of the people with DID have fewer than 10 identities, and most have fewer than 100; a person with as many as 4,500 identities was reported by Richard Kluft in 1988.
+The average number of identities has increased over time, from two or three to an average of approximately 16.
+However, it is unclear whether this is due to an actual increase in identities or simply that the psychiatric community has become more accepting of a high number of compartmentalized memory components.

 Comorbid disorders

-The psychiatric history frequently contains multiple previous diagnoses of various disorders and treatment failures.
-The most common presenting complaint of DID is depression, with headaches being a common neurological symptom.
-Comorbid disorders can include substance use disorder, eating disorders, anxiety disorders, bipolar disorder, and personality disorders.
-A significant percentage of those diagnosed with DID have histories of borderline personality disorder and post-traumatic stress disorder (PTSD).
-Presentations of dissociation in people with schizophrenia differ from those with DID as not being rooted in trauma, and this distinction can be effectively tested, although both conditions share a high rate of dissociative auditory hallucinations.
-Other disorders that have been found to be comorbid with DID are somatization disorders, major depressive disorder, as well as history of a past suicide attempt, in comparison to those without a DID diagnosis.
+The person's psychiatric history frequently contains multiple previous diagnoses of various disorders and treatment failures.
+The most common presenting complaint of DID is depression (90%) that is often treatment-resistant, with headaches and non-epileptic seizures being common neurologic symptoms.
+Comorbid disorders include post-traumatic stress disorder (PTSD), substance use disorders, eating disorders, anxiety disorders, personality disorders, and autism spectrum disorder.
+30-70% of those diagnosed with DID have history of borderline personality disorder.
+Presentations of dissociation in people with schizophrenia differ from those with DID as not being rooted in trauma, and this distinction can be effectively tested; the conditions share a high rate of auditory hallucinations in the form of voices.
+Disturbed and altered sleep has also been suggested as having a role in dissociative disorders in general and specifically in DID.
+Alterations to environments are also said to affect DID patients.
 Individuals diagnosed with DID demonstrate the highest hypnotizability of any clinical population.
-Although DID has high comorbidity and its development is related to trauma, there exists evidence to suggest that DID merits a separate diagnosis from other conditions like PTSD.